hotosm/osm-merge/docs/mvum.md

 #### Fishlake National Forest

-In the current MVUM dataset for this national forest, for some reason a *40* has been prefixed to some of the IDs, making the reference numbers wrong.
+In the current MVUM dataset for this national forest, for some reason a *4* or *40* has been prefixed to some of the IDs, making the reference numbers wrong.

+#### Mount Hood National Forest

+For some reason, some of the reference numbers have a *000* appended, making the reference numbers wrong.
+This applies to paved roads, not just remote jeep tracks.

 ### Doesn't Match The Sign